nextgen-api/nextgenapi/address-autocomplete/wordpress/nextgenapi-address-autocomplete/readme.txt

  * Germany

-Please checkback for updates about new countris added.
+Please checkback for updates about new countries added.

 = Is this a paid plugin? =